CJ 253 Drug Use & the Law in American Society • 5 Cr.

 After completing this class, students should be able to:

-- Describe the physical appearance of different types of commonly abused, licit and illicit substances.
+- Distinguish between the physical appearance of different types of commonly abused, licit and illicit substances.

-- Explain the historical development of drug laws in the United States.
+- Summarize the historical development of drug laws in the United States.

-- Describe and differentiate the pharmacological, physiological, and psychological effects of specific forms of illicit drugs, for example, heroin, cocaine, marijuana, LSD, methamphetamine, and mescaline.
+- Schematize the differences in the pharmacological, physiological, and psychological effects of specific forms of illicit drugs, for example, heroin, cocaine, marijuana, LSD, and such according to the federal drug code regulations.

-- Describe and differentiate the pharmacological, physiological, and psychological effects of specific groups of licit drugs, for example, amphetamines, barbiturates, and tranquilizers.
+- Support arguments with citations from scientific evidence, expert opinion, journal articles and appropriate texts the pharmacological, physiological, and psychological effects of specific groups of licit drugs, for example, amphetamines, barbiturates, and tranquilizers.